 - Copy of the ID, nationality certificate (or the national ID), residency card, and PDS card for the head of household

 - One copy of the ID of each family member

 - One copy of the previous Q-card It is important that the head of household provides an active phone number so they can be contacted by MoMD during the processing of your application.

 - Receive a confirmation SMS that your application for the grant was successful

-The MoMD branch in the area of return will contact the head of household by an SMS or phone call to notify him\her in order to collect the new return code.
-Once you receive the code, you should be provided with assistance by MoMD, which can include food and non-food in-kind assistance, the return grant or the livelihood grant.
+The MoMD branch in the area of return will contact the head of household by SMS or phone call to notify him\her to collect the new return code.
+Once you receive the code, you should be provided with assistance by MoMD, which can include food and non-food in-kind assistance, the return grant, or the livelihood grant.